-CCK - Will undertake awareness raising, community activities to support protection of the site and livelihood support activities in BPL and support the establishment of community organisations.
-One year project.
+CCK - Embedding Sustainable Community Management Practices at key Sarus Crane Wetlands in the Cambodian Lower Mekong - Environment and livelihood enhancement at BPL Sarus Crane Reserve - Will undertake awareness raising, community activities to support protection of the site and livelihood support activities in BPL and support the establishment of community organisations (including development of two community fisheries and establishment of sustainable farming partnerships with WWT).
+Three year project.